maxitg/SetReplace/Research/ConfluenceAndCausalInvariance/ConfluenceAndCausalInvariance.md

 confluentInit = {{1, 2, 3, 4, 5}};
 ```

-The system is confluent as any partial evolution, if continued, will always terminate at the final state `{{1}}`:
+The system is confluent, as any partial evolution, if continued, will always terminate at the final state `{{1}}`:

 ```wl
 In[] := ResourceFunction["MultiwaySystem"][